saptaksubhra/Airbnb-Bookings-Analysis/README.md

 🛠️ Tools Used :

-* Colab Notebook is used as IDE.
+* Colab Notebook is used as IDE ( Integrated Development Environment).

-* Pandas and NumPy are used for Data Manipulation & Pre-processing and Mathematical functions respectively.
+* Pandas and NumPy are used for Data Manipulation & Pre-processing and Mathematical Operations respectively.

 * For Data visualization of the plots, Matplotlib, Seaborn are used.